azhelle16/EggTimer-IOS/README.md

 	- The Swift Timer API
 	- Conditional Statements (If-Else / Switch)
 	- Functions with Outputs
-	- How To Use THe ProgressView
+	- How To Use The ProgressView

 ## Screenshots